Vladimir Harkonnen: 1984 film

 Baron Harkonnen is portrayed by Kenneth McMillan in David Lynch's 1984 film.
 The obese and disheveled Baron is overtly unstable, and covered in oozing pustules.
 William Hughes of The A.V.
 Club deemed McMillan's facial prosthetics "very memorable".
 Emmet Asher-Perrin of Tor.com wrote that "Lynch's attempt is infamous for really leaning on [the] codified aspects of the Baron, to the point where his sore-ridden appearance has been called out as a likely connection to the AIDS epidemic, which was a prevalent health crisis while the film was in production."
 Travis Johnson of Flicks.com.au noted that the Lynch film embraced "the archetype of the depraved gay sadist", which would not be acceptable in 2019.
-Asher-Perrin added, "Lynch also makes a point of connecting the Baron's desire for men to deviancy and violence, deliberately juxtaposing his assault of a young man with a tender love-scene between Duke Leto and Lady Jessica Atreides."
+Asher-Perrin added, "Lynch also makes a point of connecting the Baron's desire for men to deviancy and violence, deliberately juxtaposing his assault of a young man played by Ernesto Laguardia with a tender love-scene between Duke Leto and Lady Jessica Atreides."